Varun-Krishnan1/OpticNerveRegenNLP/README.md

 You can notice from the figure that the vast majority of sentences have only one promoter or one inhibitor.
 In fact this consists of 97% of the sentences in the corpus.
 The other 3% that contained both were discarded from the supervised learning dataset.

+The unbalanced version of the dataset consisted of 1279 promoter sentences and 2631 inhibitor sentences and 5000 *randomly* chosen neutral sentences.
+The balanced version of the dataset consisted of

 ### Logistic Regression and Naive-Bayes
 **Logistic Regression** was performed by first lemmatizing the corpus and removing all stop words.
 Then a frequency table of the supervised learning dataset sentences was constructed and this frequency table was used to construct vector representation of each of our sentences.
 We plotted the vector representation of our sentences with green being promotion sentences and red being inhibition sentences.
 You can clearly see from the figure that they can be separated in the 2D vector space and hence, it is feasible a logistic regression model can learn to distinguish between the sentences.
 The figure and the results from the logistic regression model are below.
 Note the results shown are with the unbalanced dataset which explains why it does much better labeling sentences ans inhibition rather than promotion.